January 5, 2022

 - All visits will continue to be by appointment, including optical services that were previously done on a walk-in basis (eyeglass pick-ups, adjustments, repairs).

 - We will ask you to fill out your ocular, medical, and family history online before your appointment.
 This will make your visit more efficient and will minimize the amount of time you need to spend in the office.
 You will be emailed a link to our online forms shortly after booking your visit.
 Please email email@example.com or text 7326586765 if you have not received a link to your online forms.

 For your appointment:

 - Please arrive on time.

-• If you are able to be in the office alone, please do so.
+- While we have reopened our reception area, we still seek to reduce the amount of people in the office at a time.
+To that end, if you are able to be in the office alone, please do so.
 For patients who require someone with them for any reason, please limit to one additional person.
 When multiple family members are being seen, we may ask that some family members wait in the car until we are ready to begin their examinations.

 - All examination rooms and equipment are sanitized between every patient, exceeding current CDC recommendations.
 Exam rooms are used alternately to maximize air circulation between patients.

-• We have plexiglass shields on our optical tables to allow patients to try on glasses without wearing their mask.
+- We have plexiglass shields on our optical tables to allow patients to try on glasses without wearing their mask.

 - All glasses on our displays are clean and ready to be tried on.
 Please place glasses in labeled bins after you try them on.
 These will be disinfected before being placed back on the displays for other patients to try.